trash Bins & Group Recycling Carts

-Trash and recycling is collected from apartments and other high-density complexes using shared trash dumpsters (large metal bins) and group recycling carts (mixed paper cart and containers cart).
-Trash and recycling are collected once a week.
+Trash and recycling is collected from apartments and other high-density complexes using shared trash bins (large metal dumpsters) and group recycling carts (mixed paper cart and containers cart).
 Recycling service is provided at no additional charge.
 The utility rate for trash service is based on the number of trash containers and frequency of service.

 While Mountain View has a very high recycling participation rate, additional work is needed to maintain the minimum State-mandated diversion goal of 75% by 2020.
 In the past, statewide diversion efforts have largely focused on residential recycling, but almost 75% of California's solid waste generation is from commercial sources.
 Multi-family residential complexes, including apartments and condominiums, are considered part of the commercial sector.